Identify & collect ESG data

 The CSRD is being phased in:

-Reports due in 2025: large public-interest entities already under NFRD.
+Reports due in 2025: large public-interest entities already under NFRD

-Reports due in 2026: other large companies.
+Reports due in 2026: other large companies

-Reports due in 2027: listed SMEs, small and non-complex credit institutions, and captive insurers.
+Reports due in 2027: listed SMEs, small and non-complex credit institutions, and captive insurers

-Reports due in 2029: non-EU companies with significant EU operations.
+Reports due in 2029: non-EU companies

-Companies must report on how sustainability issues affect their business (financial materiality) and how their activities impact people and the planet (impact materiality).
-Disclosures include policies, targets, due diligence processes, and performance indicators across ESG topics.
+Companies must disclose how sustainability issues affect their financial performance (financial materiality) and how their operations and value chains impact people and the planet (impact materiality).
+They must also identify how ESG factors create financial risks and opportunities.

 Suppliers provide Environmental, Social, and Governance information across the value chain.
 Within the platform, data is captured in a consistent format that aligns with CSRD requirements and reduces manual effort.